followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/customShapes/customShapes.md

 ---
 ---
 ##### shortDescription
-An array of custom shapes.
+Provide access to an array of custom shapes.

 ---
 Use the **customShapes** option to extend a collection of built-in shapes with custom shapes.